flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ---
 title: New method `showAutocorrectionPromptRect` added to `TextInputClient`
-description: a new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface
+description: A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface
 ---